Pace raises forecast as hard-disk supply issues ease

 Pace, which supplies set-top boxes to broadcasters, said full-year operating margin would be greater than its previous forecast of 7 percent.

-Pace had faced supply constraints following flooding at the Thai operations of its hard drive supplier, Western Digital Corp (WDC.O), but the worst seems to be over.
+Pace had faced supply constraints following flooding at the Thai operations of its hard drive supplier, Western Digital Corp, but the worst seems to be over.

-The company said it expects the supply disruptions to hurt its full-year earnings before interest, tax, depreciation and amortization for the year by $27 million.
+The company said it expects the supply disruptions to hurt its full-year earnings before interest, tax, depreciation and amortisation for the year by $27 million (17 million pounds).
 It had earlier forecast an impact of between $25 million and $35 million.

 Pace, which reported revenue of $2.31 billion last year, expects revenue to be flat this year.
 With revenue having fallen 15 percent to $1.01 billion in the first half, the company's outlook implies strong revenue growth in the second half.